Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_18_Differentially Expressed Genes Detecion and Analysis/Group_18_Differentially Expressed Genes Detection and Analysis.md

    - Biological samples, such as tissues or cells, are collected from different conditions.
    - RNA is extracted from these samples, capturing the genetic information in the form of messenger RNA (mRNA). <br>
 2. RNA Sequencing:
-   - Sequencing technologies such as NGS are applied to the collected samples and generate RNA sequencing data.
+   - Sequencing technologies such as NGS are applied to the collected samples to generate RNA sequencing data.
-   - RNA-seq provides a comprehensive snapshot of the transcriptome by revealing the abundance of different RNA molecules, raw ssequencing data obtained.
+   - RNA-seq provides a comprehensive snapshot of the transcriptome by revealing the abundance of different RNA isoforms and the raw sequencing data obtained.
 3. Data Preprocessing:
    - Raw sequencing data undergoes preprocessing steps, including quality control, read alignment to a reference genome, and quantification of gene expression levels.
 4. Genome Alignment: